andrewjlock/astrix/README.md

 ## Features

-- Simple, object-oriented interface to reconstruct position and reference frame of moving targets, observer stations, cameras projections, and more.
+- Simple, object-oriented interface to reconstruct multiple simultaneously moving reference frames, and convert to/from camera image pixel coordinates.
 - Support for NumPy and Jax backends using the [array api](https://data-apis.org/array-api/latest/) spec.
-Fully differentiable and JIT-compatible using Jax backend for efficient optimisation and state estimation.
+Most functinoality is differentiable and JIT-compilable using Jax backend, which allows efficient optimisation and state estimation.
-- Many convenience tools for interpolation, triangulation, and frame handling in ECEF coordinates.
+- Many convenience tools for interpolation, intrinsic frame handling, triangulation, position conversion, data validation etc.

 This toolbox has three main use cases:
 1. Planning flight paths and ground station placement for aerospace observation campaigns.